FernleafSystems/Shield-Security-for-WordPress/readme.txt

 Donate link: http://icwp.io/q
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html
-Tags: security, firewall, protect, spam, scan, recaptcha, two-factor authentication, login, 2FA, ithemes, wordfence, better wp security, all-in-one, lockdown, hack
+Tags: security, all in one, protect, spam, scan, recaptcha, two-factor authentication, login, 2FA, ithemes, wordfence, better wp security, all-in-one, lockdown, hack
 Requires at least: 3.5.0
 Tested up to: 4.9
 Stable tag: 6.2.0

-Protect your reputation, your customers' reputation, and your WordPress sites for free with Shield - the most powerful security system for WordPress
+Free All-In-One Protection for your data, reputation, and users on your WordPress sites - the Highest-Rated Security Plugin for WordPress

 == Description ==

+Shield handles it all for you:

+* Login Protection against bots (including Limit Login Attempts)
+* Automatic IP Black List
+* 2-Factor Authentication
+* Comments SPAM
+* Audit Trail & Logging
+* reCAPTCHA
+* Firewall
+* Security Admin Users
+* Core file scanners
+* Block REST API / XML-RPC
+* HTTP Headers
+* Automatic Updates Control
+* ... and much, much more.

 > <strong>Don't Leave Your Site At Risk</strong><br />
 > If your site is vulnerable to attack, you're putting your business and your reputation at serious risk.
 Getting hacked can mean you're locked out of your site, client data stolen, your website defaced or offline, and Google *will* penalise you.